Efficient Cross-Domain Offline Reinforcement Learning with Dynamics- and Value-Aligned Data Filtering: What is Truly Essential for Efficient Cross-Domain Offline RL?

 where $C_2=\frac{(2\gamma+2)r_{\max}}{(1-\gamma)^2}$ is a positive constant.

-\end{proposition} According to Proposition~\ref{proposition:1}, the sub-optimality gap in the target domain can be controlled by two terms: (a) \textit{value misalignment}, representing the sub-optimality on the source domain; (b) \textit{dynamics misalignment} as considered in previous works.
-To tighten such a sub-optimality gap, both dynamics and value misalignment need to be considered.
-Hence, we can answer the previous question: \textit{both dynamics and value alignment are essential for effective cross-domain offline RL}.
+\end{proposition} According to Proposition~\ref{proposition:1}, the sub-optimality gap in the target domain can be controlled by three terms: (a) \textit{value misalignment}, representing the sub-optimality on the source domain; (b) \textit{dynamics misalignment} as considered in previous works; (c) a constant statistical error $\epsilon_\mathrm{src}^\star$.
+To tighten such a sub-optimality gap, both dynamics and value misalignment need to be minimized.
+Hence, we can answer the previous question: \textit{both dynamics and value alignment are essential for efficient cross-domain offline RL}.